andreisid/andreisid.github.io/_posts/2016-01-14-check-ssl-ciphers-on-server.markdown

 if [[ "$result" =~ ":error:" ]] ; then echo "NO - $i"; else echo "YES - $i"; fi; done;
 {% endhighlight %}

-- Output semnification: NO means that the cypher is not found on the server, YES means the cypher is supported by the server
+- Output semnification: NO means that the cipher is not found on the server, YES means the cipher is supported by the server

 ##2.
-Check against cyphers read from file
+Check against ciphers read from file

-The below command will read file.txt and will check which of the SSL cyphers from that file are installed on the server.
+The below command will read file.txt and will check which of the SSL ciphers from that file are installed on the server.

-- First create a file.txt coontaining all the cyphers you would like to check against the server.
+- First create a file.txt coontaining all the ciphers you would like to check against the server.
-- Please enter each cypher on a separate line in the file, like below:
+- Please enter each cipher on a separate line in the file, like below:

 {% highlight bash %}
 ...